aarav18/svm-fpga-opt/README.md

 **Table 1**: **Execution Time Analysis**
 The above table compares the execution time of the classification algorithm when performed solely in software versus when utilizing the proposed hardware accelerator.
 When using software alone, the classification process required **712,000 ms (712 seconds)**.
 In contrast, the hardware accelerator reduced the execution time to **75.34 ms**.

 It is important to note that this measurement includes the time taken for the software to prepare the data for the next frame while the hardware processes the current frame.
-This preparation time does not impact the actual system's overall performance.<br></br>
+This preparation time does not impact the actual system's overall performance.

 #### Optimization Methods Analysis and Comparison
 | Method | Accuracy | Optimal C | Optimal γ |